-Divorce raises many emotional and financial issues for spouses, such as that of property division.
+The issue of divorce and retirement accounts can be very stressful and confusing.
+Divorce already raises many emotional and financial issues for spouses, including property division.
 Community property states like California operate under the assumption that all income and capital gains earned during the marriage are the equal property of both spouses.
 In particular, retirement accounts may grow by thousands or even millions of dollars during the course of a marriage.
 Knowing how to handle these accounts might help spouses reach an amicable decision regarding their property division and distribution.

 Individuals should keep clear records regarding their transfers just in case they are ever challenged in court.
 They should also update their beneficiary designation for each retirement account with a new beneficiary designation form in order to ensure that their wishes are carried out.